Magn3to/Principals/README.md

 - In Principal 6 an individual has given permission from the agency upon confirmation to hold and access personal information.

-## What is the purpose of accessing our personal information and why?
+## What is the purpose of accessing our personal information?

- - [ ] It is collected by employees who need access to carry out a transaction, if they are purchasing
+ - [ ] It is collected by employees who need access to carry out a transaction
  - [ ] Information may be accesilbe to anyone engaged by a corporation

 ## Principal 1: Purpose of collection of personal information

--
+- This principal is for a lawful purpose of collecting personal information connected with an agency.

+## Why is it important to collect the individuals personal information?

  - [ ] Using personal information to any transactions
  - [ ] Personal photo ID information are not needed unless collecting the goods from any PB stores